varisdavid/TDDC83-Project/backend/README.md

 2. pip install -r req.txt
 3. Navigate out one step (cd ..)

-Start the server: 4. set FLASK_APP=run_server.py (not set on mac, perhaps export?)
-5. set FLASK_ENV=development 6. flask run
+Start the server: 4. stand in deploy, write python backend\run_server.py

 4.1.
 If you want to use commands connected to the database you can do:
 4.2. set FLASK_APP=run_server.py